 It is the educated client's sense of confidence and efficacy that I find consistently improves their compliance with both clinical procedures and self-care regimens, and thus reduces suffering, disease, and costs.

-In efforts to bring healthcare information to the public, and provide publicly accessible tools for people to manage their own healthcare, I'm working on several projects:
+In efforts to bring healthcare information to the public, and provide publicly accessible tools for people to manage their own healthcare, I'm working on a few ongoing side projects:

 A focus group is underway to develop a simple short-term care regimen planner, based on the principles I applied in guiding regimen compliance as a medical massage therapist; this tool will later be expanded into a calendar-based paper healthcare management tool for patients and caregivers.